alvarmaciel/cyberiada/_posts/tight-dungeon-world-one-shot.md

 ## CHARACTER CREATION

 Players select their playbooks and fill out everything as usual, saving Bonds for later. **Don't go around the table and have them introduce their characters**.
 We'll learn about the characters by learning about their relationship to the story.
-See my list of common DW character creation confusions in Appendix D[^Appendix-D].
+See my list of common DW character creation confusions in [Appendix D](#appendix-d-common-character-creation-hangups).

 ## MAKING THE MAP